Dlamini

-Dlamini (also spelled Dhlamini) is an African clan and surname, common in South Africa and Eswatini.
+Dlamini is an African clan and surname, common in South Africa and Eswatini.
 It is the most common surname in South Africa.
 Most people whose surname is Dlamini are also members of the Dlamini clan.

 Genealogy and history

 The Dlamini clan traces its origins to a man known as Dlamini I, also called Matalatala, who is the source of all known Dlamini clan names.
 The clan is present across various ethnic groups within the Nguni branch of Bantu people in South Africa and Eswatini, with distinct branches: